-The 10g Release 3 Web Services programming model is quite different from the 8.1 model in that it hides the underlying implementation of the Web Service.
-Rather than specifying up front that you want the Web Service to be implemented by a Java class or an EJB, the jwsc Ant task always picks a plain Java class implementation, unless you have explicitly implemented javax.ejb.SessionBean in the JWS file, which is not typical.
-For this reason, the following procedure does not show how to import EJB classes or use EJBGen, even though the 8.1 Web Service was explicitly implemented with an EJB.
-Instead, the procedure shows how to create a standard JWS file that is the 10g Release 3 equivalent to the 8.1 EJB-implemented Web Service.
+The 10.3.x Web services programming model is quite different from the 8.1 model in that it hides the underlying implementation of the Web service.
+Rather than specifying up front that you want the Web service to be implemented by a Java class or an EJB, the jwsc Ant task always picks a plain Java class implementation, unless you have explicitly implemented javax.ejb.SessionBean in the JWS file, which is not typical.
+For this reason, the following procedure does not show how to import EJB classes or use EJBGen, even though the 8.1 Web service was explicitly implemented with an EJB.
+Instead, the procedure shows how to create a standard JWS file that is the 10.3.x equivalent to the 8.1 EJB-implemented Web service.

-1. Open a command window and set your 10g Release 3 WebLogic Server environment by executing the setDomainEnv.cmd (Windows) or setDomainEnv.sh (UNIX) script, located in the bin subdirectory of your 10g Release 3 domain directory.
+Open a command window and set your 10.3.xWebLogic Server environment by executing the setDomainEnv.cmd (Windows) or setDomainEnv.sh (UNIX) script, located in the bin subdirectory of your 10.3.x domain directory.

-The default location of WebLogic Server domains is BEA_HOME/user_projects/domains/domainName, where BEA_HOME is the top-level installation directory of the Oracle products and domainName is the name of your domain.
+The default location of WebLogic Server domains is MW_HOME/user projects/domains/domainName, where MW_HOME is the top-level installation directory of the Oracle products and domainName is the name of your domain.

-'''

 prompt> mkdir /myExamples/upgrade_ejb

-'''

-3. Create a src directory under the project directory, as well as sub-directories that correspond to the package name of the new 10g Release 3 JWS file (shown later on in this procedure) that corresponds to your 8.1 EJB implementation:
+3. Create a src directory under the project directory, as well as sub-directories that correspond to the package name of the new 10.3.x JWS file (shown later on in this procedure) that corresponds to your 8.1 EJB implementation: